Links

-Modifying Detections with Rule Filters (Beta)
+Modifying Detections with Inline Filters

 Modify an existing rule without writing code